 - Length: six to seven years

-- Level: Post A-Level; apprentices will leave with both a Law degree and an LLM (Master’s Law degree).
+- Level: post A-Level; apprentices leave with both a Law degree and an LLM (Master’s Law degree).

-- Content: Apprentices will study all of the main content in a law degree and the LPC (the Legal Practice Course - usually taken after a Law degree), whilst undertaking practical duties similar to that of a paralegal during their law firm placements.
+- Content: apprentices study all of the main content in a law degree and the LPC (the Legal Practice Course - usually taken after a Law degree), whilst undertaking practical duties similar to that of a paralegal during their law firm placements.

 2. Paralegal apprenticeship

 - Level: these apprenticeships can be entered at either Advanced or Higher Level (dependent on whether you have already completed A Levels or an equivalent qualification.)